Key Takeaways

 - Attacks aimed at the supply chain for targeting trusted vendors.

 Businesses have shifted to insurance policies due to the increasing frequency of ransomware attacks.
 However, certain states take a firmer stance against paying ransoms because it encourages more criminal behavior.
-It ultimately comes down to what puts businesses in greater risk: paying for insurance or investing into more robust security protocols?
+Ultimately, it comes down to whether paying for insurance or investing in more robust security protocols poses a greater risk to businesses.

-- Zero Trust Architecture guidelines where a user is assumed to be a threat until proved otherwise.
+- Zero Trust Architecture guidelines where a user is assumed to be a threat until proven otherwise.
 Interactions will require constant validation.

 - Version with quantum encryption and advance hacking features.

-- Stronger regulation and punishment on international level for cyber criminals.
+- Stronger regulation and punishment on an international level for cyber criminals.

 Contrary to all beliefs and solutions, the world today is still grappling with ransomware issues.
 One solution would be for organizations to remain proactive instead of reactive.
-This will afford them the chance to pay for costs upfront.
-Educate and fund systems to tackle security challenges, as well as empower your staff and build robust attack resolution strategies.
+This will afford them the opportunity to pay for costs up front.
+Educate and fund systems to address security challenges, while empowering your staff and developing robust attack resolution strategies.
+SafeAeon provides Ransomware Protection as a Service, offering tools, continuous support, and training to employees on how to identify phishing emails.
+Technology can only work to its full potential if the staff is always well-trained and aware.